Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Main results

-In this section, we derive a bound in terms of $f_d(\theta)$.
-But before we start note that in general a first state of the first pair and a second state of the last state pair in randomly sampled dataset would not be the same state.
-That leads to the effect which we call \textit{unbalanced dataset}: unlike MDP, first and second states distributions in such dataset are different.
-In unbalanced dataset case mean path update is not exactly a gradient splitting of target function $f(\theta)$ and we need to introduce a correction term in our analysis.
-Following theorem covers unbalanced dataset case and balanced dataset case is covered in the corollary.
+In this section, we show that Algorithm \ref{alg1} attains geometric convergence in terms of a specially chosen function $f_d(\theta)$ with $\alpha$ being $\mathcal{O} (1)$ and $M$ being $\mathcal{O} (1/\lambda_{A})$.
+Before we start note that in general a first state of the first pair and a second state of the last state pair in the randomly sampled dataset would not be the same state.
+That leads to the effect which we call \textit{unbalanced dataset}: unlike the MDP, the first and second states distributions in such a dataset are different.
+In the unbalanced dataset case, mean path update is not exactly a gradient splitting of the target function $f(\theta)$ and we need to introduce a correction term in our analysis.
+The following theorem covers the unbalanced dataset case and the balanced dataset case is covered in the corollary.

 \begin{theorem} Suppose Assumptions \ref{non-sing}, \ref{f_bound} hold and the dataset $\mathcal{D}$ may be unbalanced.
 Define the error term $J=\frac{4\gamma^2 }{N \lambda_{A} }$.
 Then, if we choose learning rate $\alpha = 1/(8 + J)$ and update batch size $M = 2/(\lambda_{A} \alpha)$, Algorithm \ref{alg1} will have a convergence rate of: